No booking fees on the app

 Which train companies operate the Edinburgh (Waverley) to London Kings Cross route?

-The Edinburgh (Waverley) to London Kings Cross route is operated by Avanti West Coast.
+The Edinburgh (Waverley) to London Kings Cross route is operated by LNER.
 For any journey, the easiest way to find the operator is to search for your route on this page.
 The operator's name will appear next to each travel option in the results.

 Essential onboard rules and facilities